jli283/jli283.github.io/index.md

+I am currently a postdoc at the math department of the University of Oklahoma, my mentor is [András Cristian Lőrincz](https://math.ou.edu/~alorincz/).

-I am a sixth year graduate student at the [UIC MSCS department](https://mscs.uic.edu/).
-My advisor is [Wenliang Zhang](https://wlzhang.people.uic.edu/).
+Previously, I was a graduate student at the [UIC MSCS department](https://mscs.uic.edu/).
+My advisor was [Wenliang Zhang](https://wlzhang.people.uic.edu/).
 During 2023-2024 I am supported by the Dean's Scholar Fellowship at UIC.

 <img src="image0.jpeg" width="542" height="220" />